Context

 System Structure

-Compulsory education in Estonia starts at age 7 and is required until students reach age 17.
+Compulsory education in Estonia starts at age 7 and is required until students reach age 18.
+This was extended from 17 to 18 starting in the 2024-25 school year as part of an effort to ensure all students gain an upper secondary or vocational credit.
 Basic school, which includes both primary and lower secondary education in Estonia, covers grades 1 through 9.
 Upper secondary school, for which students choose either an academic or a vocational program, covers grades 10 through 12.

 Estonia’s Basic and Upper Secondary Schools Act allows students to enroll in a public school in their own residential school district or in another district.
 Almost all families choose public schools; private schools also receive government funding, but they can charge additional fees and make up less than 10 percent of schools in Estonia.
 The system for allocating enrollment in basic school varies across municipalities.
 Typically, in rural areas, students are placed in the school of their choice in the order in which they request to enroll, as there are limited options available.
 In urban areas, students rank their preferred schools in their residential district, and places are allocated based on factors like sibling enrollment and proximity to the school.
 A very small set of elite public basic schools have additional admission criteria, which can include entrance exams.